How many pregnancy tests should I take?

 What if I get mixed pregnancy test results?

+Did you get a negative pregnancy test, then a positive?
 It’s possible to get a negative pregnancy test result followed by a positive result, especially if you tested early.
 This is because hCG levels rise rapidly in the first few days after implantation.

-It’s also possible to get a positive test result followed by a negative result.
+It’s also possible to get a positive pregnancy test, then a negative pregnancy test.
 If you use two different pregnancy tests, this could be the result of varying test sensitivity.
 Wait a few days and test again.

 You also may no longer be pregnant.
 This is called early pregnancy loss, which does sometimes happen.3 It is often difficult and heartbreaking, though most people have a healthy pregnancy afterwards.3 If you think you’re experiencing an early pregnancy loss, talk to your healthcare professional as soon as possible.
 Know that repeated early pregnancy loss is uncommon.3